David-Luque/David-Luque/README.md

 🔍 I’m currently in search of a full-time web dev job 🤝

-🌱 I’m also developing projects to consolidate and deepen my dev knowledge and skills 💻
+🌱 I’m currently developing projects to consolidate and deepen my dev knowledge and skills 💻

 <br/>